thellimist/bitses/_analyses/tangram-thellimist.md

 - Faucets will be live for 3 month to 8 months.
 In my opinion the distribution length seems too short.
 If Tangram can't market enough the distribution might not be sufficient.
 Also, a person who learns about Tangram 3 years later will only be able to buy Tangram.
 - Testnet shows 2x speed compared to Monero.
 Since it's a DAG Main network speed can vary a lot.
 It's also not that correct to compared both.
 Monera has dynamic blocksize and hasn't hit tps limit yet.
 - Blockchain bloat is another problem with privacy coins.
 I'm still looking into it.
+- Jensen Chund (official core member) has not updated linkedin to Tangram https://www.linkedin.com/in/jensenchung/